“You know what you have to do.”

 Both girls seem to harbor PTSD, which is also common in people who have been sexually abused like Charlotte and Lizzie.

-Self-Destructive Behavior – Charlotte has extensive cuts on her wrists.
+Charlotte has extensive cuts on her wrists.
 She admits that she wanted to die after what happened to her, but survived.
-Suicidal ideation is the most troublesome part of unfinished traumatic business; it can consume a person if left unaddressed.
+Suicidal ideation is the most troublesome part of unaddressed trauma; it can consume a person if left to fester.

-Flashbacks – The film starts with Charlotte fantasizing about what we later learn is her running away from Anton’s (Steven Weber) and Paloma’s (Alaina Huffman) Boston pedophilia pad.
-People with PTSD often recall the traumatic event, and some of them do not get adequate sleep because they are often disrupted by nightmares or anxiety.
+The film starts with Charlotte fantasizing about what we later learn is her running away from Anton’s (Steven Weber) and Paloma’s (Alaina Huffman) Boston pedophilia pad.
+People with PTSD often recall the traumatic event, and some of them do not get adequate sleep because they are disrupted by nightmares.

-Unwanted Thoughts – PTSD exerts control over people’s abilities to go about their days.
+PTSD exerts control over people’s abilities to go about their day.
 When someone might want to play the cello, for example, they may find themselves bogged down by upsetting thoughts.
 These can fall into the flashbacks category, as the unwanted thoughts may be directly related to the trauma.